mezantrop/minmiconf/README.md

 * **The project is on the very early stage of development, nothing works, don't even try!**
 * This not an [autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) `configure` script
-* There are many better alternatives: less complex or having more functionality, but I like inventing my own bicycles
+* There are many better alternatives: less complex or having more functionality, but I like inventing bicycles
-* Yes, you most probably do not need `Minmiconf`
+* Yes, you most probably, do not need `Minmiconf`

 ### Description